djma777/100-days-of-code/log.md

 - I have a strong feeling that I should write my projects in TypeScript, so I started my react app with the TypeScript template.
 I wanted to use GatsbyJS but I was getting an NPM error which apparently is an existing issue since Oct 2019.
 I decided to go with CRA.

 ---

+## Day 19: March 10, 2020.

+### **Today's Progress**

+- _REREAD_ YDKJSY > Scope & Closures > Ch1: What is Scope?
+- Learning about **TypeScript**

+### **Thoughts**

+- Today's reading is much better than yesterday.
+I can't say I understand 100%, but I definitely understand better.
+Looking forward to tomorrows chapter.
+- Wow!
+I'm so excited about TypeScript.
+Feels like there's so much to learn and that it will help me write programs better.

+---